pypyguru/pypyguru-website/README.md

 ## Motivation

 I created this website to kickstart my journey into software development and share my knowledge and experiences with the world.
-The name "PyPyGuru" came to me as I want to become a guru in Python programming, and it stuck with me since I bought the domain in July 2023.
+The name "PyPyGuRu" came to me as I want to become a guru in Python programming, and it stuck with me since I bought the domain in July 2023.
 This site marks the official beginning of my journey into the world of programming 🚀.

 ## Technologies Used